gnosia93/eks-grv-mig/perf/readme.md

 $ find . -name "*.so" -exec file {} \;

 For each x86-64 ELF file, check there is a corresponding aarch64 ELF file in the binaries.
 With some common packages (e.g. commons-crypto) we've seen that even though a JAR can be built supporting Arm manually, artifact repositories such as Maven don't have updated versions.
 To see if a certain artifact version may have Arm support, consult our [Common JARs with native code Table](https://github.com/aws/aws-graviton-getting-started/blob/main/CommonNativeJarsTable.md).
 Feel free to open an issue in this GitHub repo or contact us at ec2-arm-dev-feedback@amazon.com for advice on getting Arm support for a required Jar.

+#### Remove Anti-patterns ####
+Anti-patterns can affect the performance on any instance family, but the level of impact can be different.
+Below is a list of anti-patterns we have found to be particularly impactful on Graviton:

+Excessive exceptions: Throwing exceptions and generating stack-traces has been observed to cost up to 2x more on Graviton platforms compared to x86.
+We recommend not to use Java exceptions as control flow, and to remove exceptions when they appear in the hot-code path.
+Identifying hot exceptions can be done using function profilers like Aperf, Async-profiler, or Linux perf.
+Overhead can be mitigated some by using the -XX:+OmitStackTraceInFastThrow JVM flag to allow the Java runtime to optimize the exception flow for some hot paths.
+The best solution is to avoid the exceptions as much as possible.